ActivitySim/activitysim/docs/examples.rst

 Regions that have an interest in more precise transit forecasts may wish to adopt the three-zone approach, while other regions may adopt the one or two-zone approach.
 The microzone version requires coding households and land use at the microzone level.
 Typically an all-streets network is used for representation of non-motorized impedances.
 This requires a routable all-streets network, with centroids and connectors for microzones.
 If the three-zone system is adopted, procedures need to be developed to code TAPs from transit stops and populate the all-street network with TAP centroids and centroid connectors.
 A model with transit virtual path building takes longer to run than a traditional
 TAZ only model, but it provides a much richer framework for transit modeling.

-Example configurations and inputs for two and three-zone system models are described below.

 .. note::
-   The two and three zone system test examples are dummy examples developed from the TM1 example.
+   The two and three zone system test examples are simple test examples developed from the TM1 example.
 To develop the two zone system example, TM1 TAZs were labeled MAZs, each MAZ was assigned a TAZ, and MAZ to MAZ impedance files were created from the TAZ to TAZ impedances.
 To develop the three zone example system example, the TM1 TAZ model was further transformed so select TAZs also became TAPs and TAP to TAP skims and MAZ to TAP impedances files were created.
 While sufficient for initial development, these examples were insufficient for validation and performance testing of the new software.
 As a result, the :ref:`example_marin` example was created.

+Example simple test configurations and inputs for two and three-zone system models are described below.

 Examples
 ~~~~~~~~